analyst-shivam9455/Banking-Analysis-Project/README.md

 - **Breakdowns:** By Income, Banking Relation, Nationality, and Occupation

-## 📂 Repository Structure
+## Repository Structure
 banking-dashboard/
-├── README.md                # Project documentation
+- README.md                 ->  Project documentation
-├── Banking_EDA.ipynb        # Jupyter notebook for EDA (Python analysis)
+- Banking_EDA.ipynb         ->  Jupyter notebook for EDA (Python analysis)
-├── bnking_dashboard.pbix    # Power BI dashboard file
+- bnking_dashboard.pbix     ->  Power BI dashboard file
-├── banking-clients.csv      # Dataset - client information
+- banking-clients.csv       ->  Dataset - client information
-├── banking-realtionships.csv# Dataset - relationships
+- banking-realtionships.csv ->  Dataset - banking relationships
-├── gender.csv               # Dataset - gender distribution
+- gender.csv                ->  Dataset - gender distribution
-├── investment-advisiors.csv # Dataset - investment advisors
+- investment-advisiors.csv  ->  Dataset - investment advisors

+## Tools Used

+- **Python** for data cleaning and EDA
+- **Power Bi** for making dashbard
+- **DAX** for calculation and measures

+## How to use

+To explore this file:-
+  - open the provide link or download the pbix file
+  - open the downloded pbix file in Power BI or link in the browser
+  - Interract with the dashboard
+  -